Connecting shear-flow and vortex array instabilities in annular atomic superfluids

 A close relationship exists between vortices and shear-flow instabilities in fluid mechanics.
 In classical hydrodynamics, the interface between two fluid layers in relative motion is identified by an ideal surface containing an infinite number of line vortices, namely a vortex sheet \cite{charru}.
-More than one century ago, Lord Kelvin and von Helmholtz predicted the dynamical instability of such a vortex sheet \cite{helmholtz, kelvin}.
-The Kelvin-Helmholtz instability (KHI) initially manifests itself as a wave-like deformation of the interface, exponentially growing in time with a rate proportional to the relative velocity between the two fluids (Fig.~\ref{fig:Fig1}a).
+More than one century ago, Lord Kelvin and von Helmholtz predicted the dynamical instability of such a vortex sheet \cite{helmholtz, kelvin}, later generalized by Rayleigh to the case of a finite-width shear layer \cite{rayleigh}.
+The Kelvin-Helmholtz instability (KHI) initially manifests itself as a wave-like deformation of the interface, exponentially growing in time with a rate proportional to the relative velocity between the two fluids.
 It quickly leads to the twisting of the vortex sheet \cite{drasin,charru} and eventually to a turbulent mixing of spiraling structures \cite{thorpe2}.
-Starting from the seminal experiments by Reynolds in 1883 \cite{reynolds}, the KHI has been the subject of extensive research and experimentation \cite{thorpe, kent, thorpe3, sullivan, shearer}.
+Starting from the seminal experiments by Reynolds in 1883 \cite{reynolds}, the KHI has been the subject of extensive research and experimentation \cite{thorpe, kent, shearer}.